ymhsheader

 Q- How much e-mail can I expect per day/week?

-A- This varies from group to group as well as from month to month, but if you visit the group’s page at Yahoogroups.com, and look at the little chart that shows the amount of posts per month, you will get a good idea of how many posts per week.
-This amount does vary quite a bit as well (sometimes a group will have a busy month and post over 1000 posts and the next month they will go back down to their average 700), but it does give you a ballpark idea of whether the group you’ve chosen is a quiet group or a busy group.
+A- This varies from group to group as well as from month to month.
+Ssometimes a group will have a busy month and post over 1000 posts and the next month they will go back down to their average 700.

 Technical Questions